husain13-k/places-explorer-website/README.md

-# ✈️ Flight Booking Website
+# ✈️  Search and Explore places

 A responsive and user-friendly Flight Booking Website that allows users to explore destinations, view flight details, and simulate booking tickets online.